Critical Minerals Infrastructure Fund – Indigenous Grants

 Clean energy or transportation infrastructure that enables the development and expansion of Canada’s critical minerals could either be in the planning stages (for example, in the process of obtaining permits or conducting impact or environmental assessments) or could already be underway.
 Eligible infrastructure projects may or may not proceed to completion.
 These projects may also qualify for CMIF contribution funding.

-For this call for proposals, CMIF Indigenous Grants initiatives must be completed by March 31, 2026.
+For this call for proposals, CMIF Indigenous Grants will fund initiatives that will occur between April 1, 2026, and March 31, 2028.

 Eligible expenses